aldrinbrillante/aldrinbrillante/README.md

 ## Product Manager @ Microsoft | Developer | Traveler | Foodie
 ## (ex-Google, ex-VMware, ex-CSC)
-## Product Manager by day 📈🧑🏻‍💻📊
-## martial artist & entrepreneur by night 🥋📈
+## Product Manager by day 📊🧑🏻‍💻 Martial Artist and Entrepreneur by night 🥋📈

 ### About Me 🙋🏻‍♂️
 - 🔭 I love learning new concepts in all aspects of life